Skip to main content

 • Tool definitions and execution

-• Test dataset in Parquet format
+• Test dataset in JSONL format

 • CLI usage examples